mozilla/pkipolicy/rootstore/policy.md

 Failure to provide the DCR to Mozilla upon request, due to contractual, legal, or other restrictions, may be considered a failure to meet the audit requirements of this Policy.

-**Use and Confidentiality**
+##### 3.1.5.5 Confidentiality and Use by Mozilla

 Mozilla’s access to the DCR is for informational and supervisory purposes related to evaluating compliance with this Policy.

-Mozilla is not an intended user of the DCR for purposes of reliance, unless explicitly agreed to by the auditor.
+Mozilla recognizes that DCRs may contain sensitive security and operational information.
+A CA Operator MAY redact portions of a DCR provided to Mozilla where disclosure would materially increase risk to CA system security, provided that such redactions are narrowly tailored, clearly defined, and the remaining information is sufficient for Mozilla to evaluate the report's scope, findings, testing performed, limitations, and conclusions.

+Mozilla will treat such reports as confidential supervisory information and will limit access to personnel with a need to review the information for compliance purposes.
 Mozilla will treat any DCR provided under this section as confidential and will not disclose it to third parties except as required by law or as necessary to enforce this Policy.

-**Externally-Operated Subordinate CAs**
+##### 3.1.5.6 Externally-Operated Subordinate CAs

-Externally-operated subordinate CAs operating under a separate audit scope or separate operational control environment MUST obtain their own DCRs covering the systems and controls within their responsibility.
+Externally-operated subordinate CAs operating under distinct management authority, separate audit scope, or separate operational control environment MUST obtain a separate DCR covering the systems and controls within their responsibility.

 Where portions of a CA hierarchy operate under shared controls or shared audit scope, the applicable DCRs MAY reference one another, provided that the dependencies, scope boundaries, covered time periods, and responsible parties are clearly identified.